datnguyenzzz/Movie_recommendation_system/README.md

-# 3th coursework about database
+# 3th coursework about database - Recommendation movie system

-## Recommendation movie system using non-negative matrix factorization method without any Machine Learning Libraries
+* Using non-negative matrix factorization method without any Machine Learning Libraries as a recommending algoritm for our system

+* Databases published by IMDb website.
+Organize and manipulate in SQL Server

+* Using ReactJS for front end

+* Using ExpressJS for back end

+* Retrieve high quality 1440p video from Youtube throught *Youtube Api v3* and movie's posters from *themoviedb.com* API

 *Copyright raw data*